sindyelim/sindyelim/README.md

 ### Hi there 👋

-👋 I’m Sindy, an aspiring technical writer.

-🌱 I’m currently building my portfolio and learning Markdown and HMTL.

-💞️ I’m looking to collaborate on technical writing projects.

-📫 You can reach me at sindyjlim@gmail.com.
+I'm Sindy, an aspiring technical writer.
+I'm currently taking a portfolio workshop class that involves learning GitHub.
+By the end of August, I hope to have four technical documents about GitHub to add to my portfolio.

+Aside from technical documentation, you can catch me geeking out on film photography, Phoebe Bridgers, and books.